 Range of difficulty 3-5

-This course is for students who want to become more confident learners by improving their skills.
-By providing a class that individualizes instruction, students are able to develop the confidence they need for future classes.
-Short stories, novels, plays, research materials and movies provide the opportunity for students to learn and practice five-paragraph essays, note-taking and outlining, vocabulary in context, and analytical and critical thinking skills.
+This course is for students who want to become more confident readers and writers.
+In a classroom that individualizes instruction, students work to develop the skills and confidence they need for future classes.
+Short stories, novels, plays, research materials and movies provide the opportunity for students to learn and practice multi-paragraph essays, note-taking and outlining, accessing vocabulary, and analytical and critical thinking skills.
 Ultimately, the goal of this course is to provide the students with the foundational skills so that they may then experience success in other English classes.

 2. Topics and Themes Emphasized

-High interest themes such as discrimination, revenge, controversy, moral outrage are chosen to encourage students’ participation.
+High interest themes such as discrimination, revenge, and coming-of-age are chosen to encourage students’ participation.

 3. Methods and Sample Assignments

-Teachers use a combination of lecture, discussion, and in-class writing during which students receive individual help with their writing.
+Teachers use a combination of lecture, discussion, and in-class writing during which students receive individual help with their skill development.
 Specific methods or techniques used commonly by teachers include the following:

-• requiring and responding to drafts of compositions
+- requiring and responding to drafts of writing compositions

-• using writing models to teach a specific form of writing
+- writing models to teach specific forms of writing

 Specific types of writing: